Mongol invasion of Sindh: Mongol invasion

 The Mongol Chagatai Khanate had invaded the Delhi Sultanate a number of times.
 In February 1298, a Delhi army led by Alauddin Khalji's general Ulugh Khan inflicted a crushing defeat on the Mongols.

-Sometime later, a Mongol force invaded the Sindh region on located on the western frontier of the Delhi Sultanate.
+Sometime later, a Mongol force invaded the Sindh region located on the western frontier of the Delhi Sultanate.
 The invaders occupied the fort of Sivistan (also called Siwistan or Sibi).
 This place can be identified with the north-western part of Sindh (around modern Sehwan).

 The invasion seems to have happened in 1298–99.
 According to the 17th century chronicle Zafar-al-Walih, the Mongols occupied the Sivistan fort in 697 AH, and the Delhi forces recaptured it in 698 AH.

 The 14th century chronicler Ziauddin Barani states that the invasion was led by Saldi (or Soldi) and his brother.
 Historian Peter Jackson believes that "Saldi" is the Indian transcription of the Mongol name "Sogedei" (or "Sogetei").
 The 14th century chronicler Isami describes Saldi as a Turk and his associate as a "Baluch".
 Based on this, Jackson theorizes that Sogedei's forces were fugitives from the Neguderi territory in present-day Afghanistan.

 The 16th century historian Firishta claims that the invasion was led by Duwa (the ruler of the Chagatai Khanate) and his brother Chaldi (Saldi).
 However, this is obviously incorrect: Firishta states that after their defeat, Saldi and his brother were imprisoned and brought to Delhi.
 On the other hand, Duwa was a powerful ruler who remained in power until 1306–07.

-Alauddin's response
+Sultanates' response

+Jam Chanesar, a Soomra ruler of southern Sindh during Alauddin Khalji’s reign, diplomatically submitted to the Khilji Sultanate, offering tribute and a marriage alliance with Alauddin’s brother, Ulugh Khan.
+This alliance ensured Sindh’s loyalty, preventing collaboration with the Mongols who occupied Sivistan in 1298–1299.
+Chanesar’s submission stabilized the region, allowing Alauddin to focus on repelling the Mongols without deploying forces to southern Sindh.
+No evidence suggests Chanesar’s direct military involvement.

 In 1298–99, a large part of Alauddin's army had marched to Gujarat, led by Ulugh Khan and Nusrat Khan.
 In absence of these reputed generals, Alauddin dispatched Zafar Khan, the governor of Samana, to evict the Mongols from Sivistan.
 Despite a barrage of arrows from the Mongols and despite not making use of any siege engines, Zafar Khan's army entered the fort.

 According to the Delhi courtier Amir Khusrau, Zafar Khan reclaimed the fort in heavy battles involving melee combats using short ranged weapons like axes, swords, javelins, and spears.
-Khan carried out this siege without using standard military equipments of siege warfare such as manjaniq or ballistas (aradah or irada).
+He carried out this siege without using standard military equipments of siege warfare such as manjaniq or ballistas (aradah or irada).
 He did not even resort to mines, wooden siege towers (gargaj) or earthwork battlement mounds (pashib).